ssl/ezXSS/readme.md

 ## Todo
 Some things I am planning to add/change in a future version.
 This list is sorted on how important/fast it is going to be added.

+Adding in the new 2.0 version:
+* ~~New design~~
-* New design in release 2.0
+* New email design
 * Fast show DOM
 * Making installation ez with a installation page
 * Cleaning up some bad-practice code
+* ~~Fix searching~~
+* New way of searching
-* Page alerts & API for alerts (alerts on Chrome, Windows, telegram etc.)
+* Page alerts or Google Chrome alerts on new report

+Adding in a future version:
+* Page grabbing (& on regex)
 * Live JS - send JS code LIVE while the person is on the page
-* Page grabbing (& on regex)
-* Fix searching
+* Callback API for alerts on Telegram etc.
 * You got ideas?

 ## Why?